-All staff will complete the Safeguarding Network KCSIE 2023 knowledge checker and sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.
+All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.

 Although there are extensive mechanisms in place to support staff understanding in relation to safeguarding and child protection, there is an expectation that if staff are unclear on any aspects of school safeguarding policy or practice, they speak to the Designated Safeguarding Lead without delay, so that additional training can be put in place.